 And if you’re advanced SEO, this guide may amaze you, as this guide will explain how you can use GSC data to improve your current position in search results.

-What is Google Search Console, and how is it helpful for SEO?
+What is Google Search Console for SEO?

 Google Search Console is a free SEO tool that helps your website find search engines’ results without backlinks.
 GSC is a product of Google and hence provides accurate data for search results.

 SEOs can use this(GSC) tool to analyze traffic, performance, user interest, fix errors, etc. GSC is a free powerful SEO tool.
 Anything that is paid will be appreciated/respected.